 3.2.7 Implementing Agency (UNDP) execution (*) and Executing Agency execution (*), overall project implementation/ execution (*), coordination, and operational issues

 Implementing Agency (UNDP) execution (MS).
 As the implementing agency, UNDP was responsible for assuring/controlling quality throughout the stages of project identification, development and implementation oversight, recruitment of project staff and contracting of consultants and service providers, and ensuring that all activities including procurement and financial services are carried out in strict compliance with UNDP/GEF procedures.
 Planned UNDP contribution and responsibilities were detailed in the stakeholder analysis and in the Management Arrangement section (Part III) of the ProDoc.
-From the interviews, it appears that UNDP supervision, oversight and quality control, at the Country Office and Regional levels was overall moderately satisfactory as shown by insufficient oversight in the early stages of the project, including for the development of TORs for the international consulting firm, the contracting of Government staff to work overtime to clear IAS against UN’s rules, delayed procurement impacting the project delivery, and insufficient intervention by UNDP CO authorities (RR and DRR) to address excessive delays for the approval of various outputs of the project.
+From the interviews, it appears that UNDP supervision, oversight and quality control, at the Country Office and Regional levels was overall moderately satisfactory as shown by insufficient oversight in the early stages of the project, including for the development of TORs for the international consulting firm, the contracting of Government staff to work overtime to clear IAS against UN’s rules, delayed procurement impacting the project delivery, and insufficient intervention by UNDP CO authorities (RR) to address excessive delays for the approval of various outputs of the project.
 However, it is necessary to emphasize the relevance and usefulness of the orientations given by the program manager, as reported by the project manager and his team.
 The challenges to provide quality-assurance at the CO level were mainly related to the fact that the first Environmental Program Officer who was supervising the project was inexperienced and did not get adequate supervision from a senior officer.

 Executing Agency execution (S).
 As the Executing Agency, the MoAIFS, through the FS and the NPCS, was responsible for several coordination, participation, nomination, supervision tasks related to the PSC, and also for several tasks such as preparing technical, financial and M&E reports.
 Both institutions were actively involved in all project components as shown by the financial estimation of their participation largely exceeding the committed contribution.